First-Degree Murder Charges Require a Solid Defense Strategy

 • Gang member

-• The victim was law enforcement
+• The victim was a law enforcement

 • The murder occurred during the commission of another felony crime